Posted by IKO Community Management on November 29, 2018 at 9:00 AM

 The most desirable amenities vary from state to state, but the old adage in real estate reigns true.
-Location, location, location, an intangible amenity, matters most in resale and property values.
+Location, location, location is an intangible amenity.
+It matters most in resale and property values for residential living.

-Distance to everyday necessities is becoming a more sought-after aspect of buying and renting.
-The new generation of millennial buyers is especially raising the residential real estate stakes by requesting walkability to grocery stores, work, school, and outdoor activities like biking trails.
+Distance to everyday necessities is a sought-after aspect of buying and renting homes.
+Millennial buyers are raising residential real estate stakes.
+This generation is requesting walkability to grocery stores, work, school, and outdoor activities.

-"Homeowners want to be able to walk or bike to local eateries, bars, grocery stores, banking, and more," says Brad Pauly, a real estate professional with Pauly & Presley Realty in Austin, Texas, to Trulia, a mobile and online residential real estate resource.
+"Homeowners want...to walk or bike to local eateries, bars, grocery stores, banking, and more," said Brad Pauly, a real estate professional with Pauly & Presley Realty in Texas.

-While a high walking score matters for most buyers and renters, tangible amenities haven't gone too far down the ranks.
-Many HOA communities still offer fitness centers and organized groups like HOA subcommittees and community events planners, because a sense of togetherness remains the most desirable aspect of a neighborhood.
+While a high walking score matters, tangible amenities are still desirable.
+Many HOA communities offer fitness centers and organized groups.
+HOA subcommittees and community event planners hone a sense of togetherness.
+This is one of the most desirable aspects of an HOA community.

-Other common tangible amenities include community pools, recycling and trash removal, inclement weather service, mature trees, Internet connectivity, playgrounds and tot lots, rentable outdoor spaces, a clubhouse, and more.
+Other tangible amenities include community pools, recycling and trash removal, inclement weather service, mature trees, and Internet connectivity.
+The list continues with playgrounds and tot lots, rentable outdoor spaces, and a community clubhouse.

-Couple high walkability with tangible, modern amenities, and landlords, property managers, and developers have a booster for property values.
+Couple high walkability with tangible, modern amenities.
+Landlords, property managers, and developers have a booster for property values.

 What happens to property values without amenities?

-A pair of case studies featured in The National Apartment Association's report, Adding Value in the Age of Amenities Wars support that spending money to upgrade older properties reaps benefits.
+A pair of case studies in the National Apartment Association's report, Adding Value in the Age of Amenities Wars, researched this concept.
+These studies support that spending money to upgrade older properties reaps benefits.

 Managed by Elmstone Group Property Management, LLC, The Village at West Irving boosted occupancy from 84 percent to 96 percent and netted a monthly $51 per-unit increase in rent.
 The total return net was 39 percent.

-Closer to IKO Community Management in Olney, Maryland, 18-year-old Sanger Place in Lorton, Virginia, improved the clubhouse, fitness center, and playground/play area and added reserved parking.
-Also, 16 of the 182 units located just outside of Washington, D.C., were fully renovated.
+Closer to IKO Community Management in Maryland, Sanger Place in Virginia improved the clubhouse, fitness center, and playground area.
+The HOA community also added reserved parking.
+Sanger Place also renovated 16 of the 182 units outside of Washington, D.C.